How to Choose Wardrobe for Actor Headshots in NYC?

 Plan Wardrobe Before the Shoot

-After an actor books, we do a pre-planning strategy session where we talk through casting zones and the kinds of roles they’re closest to booking.
+After an actor books with me, we do a preshoot/planning/strategy session where we talk through casting zones and the kinds of roles they’re closest to booking.

-Then we plan looks that support those characters.
+Then we plan looks (wardrobe) that supports those characters.

-By the time you step in front of the camera, your wardrobe is already decided.
-No guessing.
+By the time you step in front of the camera at the start of our session, your wardrobe is already mostly decided.
+No hopeful, guessing.
 No giant pile of maybe-shirts.

-Wardrobe is just one part of a successful headshot.
+Wardrobe is just one part of a successful headshot but it’s the easiest one to plan for.

 Wardrobe provides the social context.